datalakehouse/docs/docs/products/postgresql/concepts/timescaledb.rst

 TSL-licensed features
 ---------------------

 The majority of TimescaleDB functionality is open source, however since TimescaleDB 1.2.0 some features have been restricted to the Timescale License, which explicitly prohibits them from being made available in any database-as-a-service offering.
-Therefore some features, such as ``time_bucket_gapfill``, are not available on the DLH hosted TimescaleDB service.
+Therefore some features, such as ``time_bucket_gapfill``, are not available on the datalakehouse hosted TimescaleDB service.

 When you try using these features, you will see an error similar to the following:

 ``ERROR 0A000 (feature_not_supported) function "<function>" is not supported under the current license "ApacheOnly"``

-Since DLH only offers open source licensed platforms, these features cannot be made available.
+Since datalakehouse only offers open source licensed platforms, these features cannot be made available.